peterfication/mux.yazi/README.md

 # mux - Yazi plugin multiplexer

 This Yazi plugin enables multiple previewers per previewer entry.
 One can specify the previewers to cycle through and a keybinding that triggers the cycle.
+It uses the args to determine which previewers to call and calls the current previewers `peek` and `seek` methods accordingly.

 ## Installation